The Small Firm for Big Cases

 Until now, the 1950 Feres Doctrine barred service members from filing suit for injuries caused by the medical negligence of military medical providers, even in the most egregious of circumstances.

-At Youman & Caputo, we have a military medical malpractice attorney who is a former active duty U.S. Army Judge Advocate and we have already filed multiple claims under this DoD new program.
+At Youman & Caputo, we have a military medical malpractice attorney and veteran who is a former active duty U.S. Army Judge Advocate and we have already filed multiple claims under this DoD new program.
 We understand how to prosecute these claims and are ready to fight for justice on behalf of service members injured as a result of medical negligence.
 Our military medical malpractice attorneys have significant experience representing clients in Pennsylvania and New Jersey medical malpractice cases.
 Known as the “Small Law Firm for Big Cases,” we understand that every client deserves personal attention, especially when taking on large organizations and institutions in medical malpractice lawsuits.

 If you or a loved one suffered an injury at a Military Treatment Facility due to medical malpractice or medical negligence, our attorneys can help.
 Call today for a free and confidential case evaluation.